confluentinc/kafka-tutorials/README.md

 - Tag reviewers
 - Create PR

 2. The semaphore tests for the PR will automatically create the staging site.
-You can manually click to deploy to staging site if trust that failing tests work (ksqlDB tests can be flaky sometimes).
+You can manually click to deploy to staging site if you trust that failing tests work (ksqlDB tests can be flaky sometimes).

 ![image](assets/img/manual-deploy-staging.png)

 3. Look at the staging site from different browsers.
 Ensure that you get approval from required reviewers.
 Submit PRs with fixes, if needed.

 4. Once the PR is approved, merge the PR.
-Note: do not `Squash and Merge`, use `Create a merge commit`.
+Note: do not `Squash and Merge`, instead use `Create a merge commit`.
 This is so that the git log will include the individual commits.

 ### Deploy to live site